theapsgroup/basex-gradle-starter/README.md

 For more information on [Gradle](https://gradle.org) have a look at it's extensive documentation.

+## Where to put your XQuery code?

+For now the easiest way is to add your code under `basex/webapp` (or wherever you set the `org.basex.WEBPATH` property in `gradle.properties` to).

 ## TODO

 - Provide arguments for query tasks